Intrinsically disordered proteins: Biological roles

 Highly dynamic disordered regions of proteins have been linked to functionally important phenomena such as allosteric regulation and enzyme catalysis.
 Many disordered proteins have the binding affinity with their receptors regulated by post-translational modification, thus it has been proposed that the flexibility of disordered proteins facilitates the different conformational requirements for binding the modifying enzymes as well as their receptors.
-Intrinsic disorder is particularly enriched in proteins implicated in cell signaling, transcription and chromatin remodeling functions.
+Intrinsic disorder is particularly enriched in proteins implicated in cell signaling and transcription, as well as chromatin remodeling functions.
 Genes that have recently been born de novo tend to have higher disorder.
+In animals, genes with high disorder are lost at higher rates during evolution.

 Flexible linkers

 Disordered regions are often found as flexible linkers or loops connecting domains.
 Linker sequences vary greatly in length but are typically rich in polar uncharged amino acids.
 Flexible linkers allow the connecting domains to freely twist and rotate to recruit their binding partners via protein domain dynamics.
 They also allow their binding partners to induce larger scale conformational changes by long-range allostery.
 The flexible linker of FBP25 which connects two domains of FKBP25 is important for the binding of FKBP25 with DNA.